valkey-io/valkey-doc/topics/client-side-caching.md

-While the application memory used for the local cache may not be very big, the time needed in order to access the local computer memory is orders of magnitude smaller compared to accessing a networked service like a database.
+While the application memory used for the local cache may not be very big, the time needed in order to access the local computer memory is orders of magnitude smaller compared to accessing a networked service like a Valkey.
-Since often the same small percentage of data are accessed frequently, this pattern can greatly reduce the latency for the application to get data and, at the same time, the load in the database side.
+Since often the same small percentage of data are accessed frequently, this pattern can greatly reduce the latency for the application to get data and, at the same time, the load in the Valkey side.

 Moreover there are many datasets where items change very infrequently.
 For instance, most user posts in a social network are either immutable or